Back to overview

 • Recognizing bounces and optimizing the claims reporting process

-User research to identify optimization approaches: Insight into the test methodology.
+User research to identify optimization approaches: Insight into the test methodology

 At the beginning of the project, FELD M and the client collaboratively defined the objectives and method for answering the questions.
 The client’s main focus was to identify the points where users jumped-off the claim reporting process.
 In addition, the user research, should show which areas of the process require optimization in terms of usability, comprehensibility, and efficiency.